mitrashkov/zenAPI/README.md

 # zenAPI

 # What is API?
 Are you learning programming and wondering what an API is?
-An API is an Application Programming Interface that allows different software or systems to communicate with one another.
+An API is an Application Programming Interface that allows different software or systems to communicate with each other.
 This is 2 files of simple API made with python and Flask.
 It will take you 5 minutes to type the code or to think a new one.

+## Things that you need to have before starting

+Firstly you need to have installed python, Postman and Visual Studio Code.
+Now open Visual Stuido Code make a new terminal and type ```pip install flask```.
+Now this should install the framework for you but if you are on MAC or Linux you may want to try the ```pip3``` command if pip is not working for you.

 ## How to test it?